Comprehensive overview of genetics and hereditary diseases in rabbits

 Skull and bone abnormalities

-• Incomplete closure of the skull cap, recognizable by a hole between the ears.
+• Incomplete closure of the skull, recognizable by a hole between the ears.

-• Misalignment of the limbs, sometimes associated with an increased number of toes.
+• Limb deformities, sometimes associated with an increased number of toes.

 • Very soft fur, a round head and occasionally a tuft of fur between the ears.